Dutch Top 40: Composition

 For most of its history, the Top 40 was based on sales figures of record stores.
 These were collected through telephone surveys.
 As of 1999, the airplay of a limited number of radio stations was included.
 Between 2006 and 2014, download figures were added to the mix.
 They were removed again because supposedly, download sales could be easily manipulated by record companies or artists.

 As of February 2014, the chart is a combination of airplay, streaming, and social media trends.
 The more often a song gets played on the radio, the higher its ranking in the Top 40.

 To compute year-end chart positions, the weekly #1 positions get 40 points, the #2 positions get 39 points, etc. These weekly scores are then added up and sorted by single to determine the ranking.

 Tipparade

 The Tipparade, a 'bubbling under' chart for the Top 40, is based on sales, streaming, airplay, and recommendations from both the general public and the music industry.
+It started in 1967 as a random list of "tips" for the Top 40, compiled by Veronica's DJ's.
+It wasn't included in the Top 40 printed leaflet until 1970.